Rocket-CDS/DNNrocket/API/Documents/DNNSearch.md

 *NOTE: To stop RocketContent from indexing remove the "sqlindex" nodes from the AppTheme dependacy file.*

 ## RocketDirectory
 RocketDirectory or any sub-systems of RocketDirectory will index each article.
-The data fields ofr hte search are pre-defined by the ArticleLimpet class.
+The data fields for the search are pre-defined by the ArticleLimpet class.

 ```
 title = articleData.Name ("genxml/lang/genxml/textbox/articlename")